cbellei/LabelGCN/README.md

 has the effect that currently the implementation provided in this project is inefficient for large graphs (such as the Elliptic dataset).

 ## Installation
-* Tested with Python 3.6 and Tensorflow 2.3.0
+* Tested with Python 3.6
 * Clone the repository and add the Stellargraph submodule, modified with the addition of Label-GCN
 ```
 git clone https://github.com/cbellei/LabelGCN.git